kjosib/booze-tools/README.md

 # What is this?

-For now there are three major components.
+For now there are four major components.
 Eventually there will be more.
 These are:

 * MiniParse -- Provides Minimal-LR(1)* or LALR(1) or Canonical-LR(1) with
   operator-precedence grammar facilities (like Lemon, YACC, or Bison), error productions, and good-and-proper error recovery.

 * MiniScan -- Provides a DFA-based backtracking scanner (like Flex or Lex) with a few extra goodies.

 * MacroParse -- This is the crown jewel of the package right now.
 It:
     * provides for a separate document containing the definitions of both a scanner and parser.
     * supports error productions and error-recovery in the same manner as MiniParse.